-Dean Emeritus and the Wilbert and Helen Ziegler Professor of Law
+Dean Emeritus and Wilbert and Helen Ziegler Professor of Law,

 Joseph P. Tomain is Dean Emeritus and the Wilbert and Helen Ziegler Professor of Law.
 A highly respected professor and scholar, his teaching and research interests focus in the areas of energy law, land use, regulatory policy, and contracts.
 Before returning to the faculty in 2004, he had previously served the College of Law as Dean for 15 years.